 And now that I am thirty-two I can say that they were absolutely right.
 I suffered a total of zero injuries leading up to my thirties.
 I was a year round athlete, a skateboarder, and a paratrooper in the Army while serving in Afghanistan.
 Still, no injuries.
 But now, I have suffered two injuries since I turned that thirty year old corner.

 So what happened?
 Nature.
 It’s not a new phenomenon.
-People start getting older and the body changes over time, and it is important to acknowledge these changes in the body with changes in behavior.
+People start getting older and the body changes over time, but it is important to acknowledge these changes in the body with changes in behavior.
 For some that means drinking less alcohol, taking more time off between workouts, changing their diets, working less hours, or all of the above.
-I know that I can be a better version of myself than I ever was at this age, but it doesn’t come without some intense reflection and deliberate lifestyle changes.
+I know that I can be a better version of myself at this age than I ever was, but it doesn’t come without some intense reflection and deliberate lifestyle changes.

 For me, yoga has become a critical component of such a lifestyle change.
 And if I may, I would like to share some of what I have learned from my last couple years as I have been slowly developing and deepening my yoga practice.